rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 In this case, the ICE agent MUST take exactly one of the resolved IP addresses and ignore the others.
 The ICE agent SHOULD, if available, use the first IPv6 address resolved, otherwise the first IPv4 address.

-An ICE agent may add additional restrictions to resolve the ICE candidate using mDNS, as this mechanism allows attackers to send ICE traffic to devices with well-known mDNS names.
+An ICE agent MAY add additional restrictions regarding the ICE candidates it will resolve using mDNS, as this mechanism allows attackers to send ICE traffic to devices with well-known mDNS names.